bearror/literal-cat/README.md

 ```

 > **Note**
 > Checking bounds or units after every single step is often unproductive.
-As a rule of thumb, construct your domain concepts once at the system boundary.
-This gives you an unambiguous starting point for any processing you might need.
+As a rule of thumb, construct local concepts once at the system boundary.
+This provides an unambiguous starting point for any further processing.
 There's diminishing returs for — say — ensuring that a `number` is `Positive` after every subtraction.
-Focus on defining and enforcing only the constraints that are necessary.
+Focus on enforcing only the constraints that are necessary.

 [type-compatibility]: https://www.typescriptlang.org/docs/handbook/type-compatibility.html
 [nominal-typing]: https://basarat.gitbook.io/typescript/main-1/nominaltyping